 Why You'll Love This Recipe

-- Ultra creamy goodness.
-Sure, mac and cheese is already a creamy delight, but the addition of real pumpkin purée makes for an even more decadent texture.
+Ultra creamy goodness: Sure, mac and cheese is already a creamy delight, but the addition of real pumpkin purée makes for an even more decadent texture.
+What better way to celebrate pumpkin season?

-- Makes a festive Thanksgiving side dish.
-Everyone loves a classic mac and cheese at the Thanksgiving table, but you can enjoy that any time of year.
-This fall spin adds an extra fun touch to the holiday.
+Makes a festive Thanksgiving side dish: Everyone loves a classic mac and cheese at the Thanksgiving table, but you can enjoy that any time of year.
+This pumpkin macaroni adds an extra fun touch to the holiday.

 Related: For more favorite pasta dishes, try my brisket mac and cheese, truffled white baked ziti, crawfish mac and cheese, and creamy morel mushroom pasta!